 A federal appellate court ruled that the federal government cannot punish — or even investigate — physicians recommending the medical use of cannabis to patients.

-Thirty-Three States Have Laws Protecting Patients
+Thirty-Six States Have Laws Protecting Patients

-Two-thirds of Americans live in a state that allows the medical use of cannabis.
+Over 70% of Americans live in a state that allows the medical use of cannabis.

 These laws are working well, enjoy strong support, and are protecting patients.